 Keep unit upright and do not drop.
-Spreader bars must be used when lifting the unit, even when the top crate remains in place.
+Spreader bars are required when lifting unit, even when top crating is left on unit.
 Rollers may be used to move unit across a roof.
 Level by using unit frame as a reference.
 See Table 1 and Fig. 5 for additional information.

-Lifting holes are provided in base rails as shown in Fig5.
+Lifting holes are provided in base rails as shown in Fig. 5.
 Refer to rigging instructions on unit.